arthurwolf/llmi/README.md

 Either by having it write js/ts/pupeteer code directly, or creating a set of dedicated tags for DOM/page manipulation, and using that with a custom model.

 HTML for the page as part of the context.
 Could train a model to "clean up" pages, removing stuff we know for sure won't be useful, so we can feed smaller sizes into the context/prompt.

+Additionally, multimodal (image analysis) processing with something like llava (https://www.reddit.com/r/LocalLLaMA/comments/17e855d/llamacpp_server_now_supports_multimodal/) could be used to "look at" the page and provide extra information to the model.

 ### Ambiguous Google searches.